chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 cancellations.
 The process is designed to allow negotiation between parties while maintaining security and clarity throughout the cancellation flow.

+The process consists of multiple steps, but the messages are small and the fields used are frequently the same, which results to only small additional complexity compared to a direct API call to check whether a booking is cancellable and what the cancellation cost is, followed by a finalization call for the cancellation.

+If the booking is paid off-chain and the cancellation is initiated, an ISO currency is specified in the refund_amount and the on-chain refund transaction is skipped.

+This way the process is uniform for on/off-chain payments and serves as a ledger to avoid disputes.

 ## Overview

 The cancellation process can be initiated by either the distributor (token owner) or